Duterte open to running for VP, lashes out at ally Pacquiao

 MANILA, Philippines (AP) — Philippine President Rodrigo Duterte said he may consider running for vice president next year when his term ends “if there is a space for me,” although opponents have described such a prospect as “a joke of the worst kind.”

-Duterte’s televised remarks Monday night were the strongest sign that he is considering calls by ruling PDP-Laban party allies for him to run for the vice president post to continue his government programs.
+Duterte’s televised remarks Monday night were the strongest sign that he is considering calls by governing PDP-Laban party allies for him to run for vice president to continue his government programs.

 The tough-talking leader also publicly lashed out for the first time at Filipino boxing star Manny Pacquiao, a Philippine senator and a longtime ally, for saying that corruption has worsened under Duterte.

-Philippine presidents are barred by the 1987 constitution for running for re-election after their single, six-year term.
-At least two former presidents, Joseph Estrada and Gloria Macapagal Arroyo, have made successful runs for lower public offices after serving as president but not the vice president post.
+Philippine presidents are limited by the 1987 constitution to a single six-year term.
+At least two former presidents, Joseph Estrada and Gloria Macapagal Arroyo, have made successful runs for lower public offices after serving as president, but not for vice president.

-Vice president is separately elected from the president under Philippine law.
+The vice president is elected separately from the president under Philippine law.
 Those who serve in the post could potentially be propelled to the top role if the president dies or is incapacitated for any reason.

-Leaders of Duterte’s PDP-Laban party will meet on July 16-17 to firm up its ticket of candidates for next year’s May 9 presidential, vice presidential and general elections.
-Aspirants have up to Oct.
+Leaders of Duterte’s PDP-Laban party will meet on July 16-17 to firm up its list of candidates for next year’s May 9 general election.
+Aspirants have until Oct.
 8 to file their candidacies.

 In a preliminary meeting late last month, Duterte’s party mates approved calls for him to run for vice president next year and pick his presidential running mate.
 Duterte initially said he wanted to retire after his presidency and was “resisting” the call, although he did not categorically reject it.